Frequently Asked Questions

 What features should I look for when choosing a new TV?

 This depends on your personal needs and budget.
-Popular features include: a curved screen, a high resolution, multiple connection ports, a built-in DVD player and interactive controls.
+Popular features include: high resolution, multiple connection ports and interactive controls.

 What is the best ‘Refresh Rate’?